mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 * We made some minor changes to the look and feel over several pages, most notably the [General Settings](/developerportal/collaborate/general-settings/) page.
 * We made some preparations for Git support.
-* We improved the sharing of data across the Developer Portal so that it is more stable and secure.
+* We improved the sharing of data across the Mendix Portal so that it is more stable and secure.

 #### Fixes